paperbenni/paperbenni.github.io/content/posts/ai_pricing.md

 I do not comprehend how what most AI companies do is even legal.
 Shouldn't a purchase come with contractual obligations for the party I purchase something from?
 Isn't that the entire basis of the service industry?
-The way it is right now is "you can give me money to purchase a nebolous *something*, I will maybe tell you after the fact what it is, or I will not and you can guess, and even if you guess correctly once, I might halve my services at some point without telling you".
+The way it is right now is "you can give me money to purchase a nebulous *something*, I will maybe tell you after the fact what it is, or I will not and you can guess, and even if you guess correctly once, I might halve my services at some point without telling you."

 If we set a precedent that a big company can get away with slashing their services by 50% without telling anyone, then that will have bad consequences for